 How Dangerous is Wildfire Smoke?

-In Seattle, the Air Quality Index this week reached 220 in parts of the city, a rating classified as “very unhealthy.”
+During the Aug.
+2018 wildfires in Canada and Washington that affected Seattle, the Air Quality Index reached 220 in parts of the city, a rating classified as “very unhealthy.”
 The closer to the wildfires you get, the worse the smoke is for your body.

 To put the current conditions in perspective, an Air Quality Index of 150 is roughly equal to smoking seven cigarettes a day.
 People with heart and lung problems, the elderly, and children, are particularly susceptible to the smoke.